 It’s no wonder that in the Philippines the coconut palm is highly valued as the Tree of Life, it’s wide variety of uses have been enjoyed as part of everday living for thousands of years.
 It truly stands out as a natural wonder, capable of remedying all kinds of ailments, and nourishing wellness in a multitude healthful ways.

-Coconut Oil and The Saturated Fat Scare
+Coconut Oil and Saturated Fat Explained

 MCT also boosts metabolism by providing your cells with energy which can increase endurance, lead to quicker recovery time, faster healing of injuries, healthy immune system function, and aid in weight loss.

 Lauric acid is one of the medium-chain fatty acids (MCFA) contained in breast milk, providing the baby protection against harmful microorganisms.
-These fatty acids develop nice strong immune systems.
+These fatty acids help develop nice strong immune systems.
 Interestingly enough lauric acid is also the main MCFA in coconut oil.